 Sarah played lacrosse under two of the best coaches in the country: Kelly Amonte-Hiller at Northwestern University in Evanston, IL and Kathy Jenkins at St. Stephen’s & St. Agnes High School in Alexandria, VA.
 From high school, she was recruited to Northwestern’s inaugural Division I team.
 She earned three-time Academic All-Big Ten honors and was on the American Lacrosse Conference Academic Honor Roll.
 In 2005, her senior year, the Northwestern team won its first NCAA National Championship, where she was the selected speaker at the Final Four banquet.

-Sarah was named the Head Coach for the Ireland Women's National Lacrosse Team for the 2015 European Championships in Nymburk, Czech Republic and the 2017 World Cup in London.
+Sarah was named the Head Coach for the Ireland Women's National Lacrosse Team for the 2015 European Championships in Nymburk, Czech Republic, the 2017 World Cup in London, and a 2022 World Championships in Baltimore, MD.
 A dual citizen, she played for the 2012 Ireland National Women's Lacrosse Team and was the assistant coach for the 2013 World Cup team in Canada.

 Annie Dyson is one of the premiere women's lacrosse players in the country.
 A rising senior at the University of Virginia, she has been a major leader and contributor to her team's success over the past few years.
 Annie was named a Tewaaraton Award Top 25 nominee for her success all over the field.
 The Tewaaraton Award is recognized as the pre-eminent lacrosse award, annually honoring the top male and female college lacrosse player in the United States.
 The selection committees are comprised of premier college coaches and are appointed annually by the Tewaaraton Foundation.